Luca-Bazzanella/luca_bazzanella/README.md

 To update the content from JSON files and deploy the Sanity Studio:

+> **Important:** The Sanity config file and the import script require a valid Sanity API key for authentication.
+Make sure your API key is set up in your environment or configuration before running the script.

 1. Install `@sanity/client` globally (required for scripts):

 	```bash